 The US Federal Trade Commission warned that companies using biased algorithms may run afoul of consumer protection laws like the Fair Credit Reporting Act.
 The Federal Reserve, the Consumer Financial Protection Bureau, and other American financial regulators asked for public comments on how banks are using AI.
 The EU released new rules governing the use of AI for decisions ranging from hiring to lending to law enforcement, all of which are areas ripe for bias.

-Read the full article online at Boston Globe.
+Read the full article online at The Boston Globe.

 This article was produced by Footnote in partnership with University of Southern California Marshall School of Business.